4-H Membership Policy

 |State Fee||County Fee||Total Fee|

 4-H believes strongly that all youth should have access to our programs, regardless of their financial situation.
 As such, families may request that the above fees be waived if they would present a barrier to their enrollment.
-Please speak to your Club Leader or Enrollment Coordinator if you wish to request a waiver, and they will help you complete a Request for 4-H Program Fee Waiver or Reduction Form .
+Please speak to your Club Leader or Enrollment Coordinator if you wish to request a waiver, and they will help you complete a 2020-2021 Fee Waiver Form .

 Membership or Project Participation Across Club/County/State Lines